South Tyneside Council and South Tyneside Homes take very seriously your privacy and the security of your information as a customer.

 - Paper-based, non-computerised, information is stored securely within access-controlled storage, and is only processed by staff with a need to do so.

-- Electronic, computerised, information is stored securely on servers managed by South Tyneside Council, in partnership with BT South Tyneside, who provide this service on behalf of South Tyneside Homes.
+- Electronic, computerised, information is stored securely on servers managed by South Tyneside Council.

 - Parts of our electronic, computerised, systems are also managed directly by South Tyneside Homes.